11 Best Data Analytics Bootcamps [2022 Career Guide]

 There are dozens of data analytics bootcamps available today.
 Across curriculum, instructors, hands-on projects, industry relationships, job support, etc., each data analytics bootcamp offers a unique combination of features.
 We’ve curated the 11 best data analytics bootcamps below, so you can choose the one that’s right for you.

 The Springboard Data Analytics Bootcamp is a comprehensive foundational training program in data analytics, designed in partnership with Microsoft.
 It offers not just the technical skills needed to become a data analyst but also the foundations of structured thinking, problem-solving, and logical reasoning, in addition to career coaching and job guarantee.
 It can be completed entirely online and part-time over six months if you invest 15-20 hours a week.
 At this data analytics bootcamp, you’ll get:

 - Two industry-standard capstone projects

-- 1:1 mentorship with weekly calls with your mentors
+- 1:1 mentorship with regular calls with your mentors

 - Career coaching to help you with job-readiness